 8. Once the potatoes feel soft, add the tomatoes and lemon juice and let it cook for 5 minutes.
 I don’t add too many tomatoes to this curry and tend to make it dry.
 The whole cooking process for me was 10 minutes in the microwave as the beans were so fresh and tender.

-9. Sprinkle with fresh coriander and serve with hot chapattis.
+9. Sprinkle with fresh coriander and serve the posho and potato curry with hot chapattis.